superctr/ctrmml/mml_ref.md

 ## Platforms
 ### MDSDRV (Mega Drive)
+The `#platform` tag controls the PCM mixing mode when playing back files in `mmlgui` or when converting to VGM.

+Setting `#platform` to `megadrive` will use VGM datablocks and DAC stream commands to play back samples.
+These files will have a smaller filesize, and are suitable for conversion using other sound drivers like XGM.
+However, only sample mixing and volume is not supported.

+Setting `#platform` to `mdsdrv` will simulate MDSDRV's PCM driver.
+2-3 PCM channels can be mixed, and 16 levels of volume control is possible.
+The sample rate is however fixed to ~2khz increments up to 17.5 kHz, to match the real MDSDRV code.
+By default, two channel mixing is enabled and the output sampling rate is 17.5 Khz.

 #### Channel mapping
 -	`ABCDEF` FM channels 1-6.
 -	`GHI` PSG tone channels 1-3.
 -	`J` PSG noise channel.
 -   `KLMNOP` Dummy channels.
 May be used for FM3 special mode.

+Channels `F`, `K` and `L` can play PCM instruments.
+PCM always takes priority over the FM at channel 6 (`F`).
+If `#platform` is set to `mdsdrv`, software mixing and volume control will also be for these PCM channels.

 #### Platform-exclusive commands
 -	`mode <0..1>` - For the PSG noise channel (`J`), this will enable the use